maplibre/ngx-maplibre-gl/README.md

 yarn add @maplibre/ngx-maplibre-gl maplibre-gl
 ```

-There might be a beed to add the following configuration to `tsconfig.json` file
+There might be a need to add the following configuration to `tsconfig.json` file

 ```
 "compilerOptions": {